Bad Zurzach

-Bad Zurzach is a former municipality in the district of Zurzach in the canton of Aargau in Switzerland.
+Bad Zurzach ([baːd ˈtsʊrtsax]) is a village and former municipality in the district of Zurzach in the canton of Aargau in Switzerland.
 It is the seat of the district.
 On 1 January 2022 the former municipalities of Bad Zurzach, Baldingen, Böbikon, Kaiserstuhl, Rekingen, Rietheim, Rümikon and Wislikofen merged into the new municipality of Zurzach.

 Bad Zurzach was previously known as Zurzach; the population voting for the official name change in a referendum of 21 May 2006.
 Located on the Rhine, Bad Zurzach has a thermal water bath and an outdoor bathing facility.
 The old market town, the St. Verena convent church with its treasure, the Roman Catholic Church and the late Roman castle Tenedo on the Kirchlibuck hill are listed as heritage sites of national significance.

 Geography

 Bad Zurzach has an area, As of 2009, of 6.52 km2.
 Of this area, 1.64 km2 or 25.2% is used for agricultural purposes, while 2.78 km2 or 42.6% is forested.
 Of the rest of the land, 1.82 km2 or 27.9% is settled (buildings or roads), 0.28 km2 or 4.3% is either rivers or lakes and 0.01 km2 or 0.2% is unproductive land.

 Of the built up area, industrial buildings made up 3.1% of the total area while housing and buildings made up 12.7% and transportation infrastructure made up 7.5%. while parks, green belts and sports fields made up 4.3%.
 Out of the forested land, 40.8% of the total land area is heavily forested and 1.8% is covered with orchards or small clusters of trees.
 Of the agricultural land, 15.3% is used for growing crops and 8.7% is pastures, while 1.1% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 Across the river Rhein is the village of Rheinheim in the German state of Baden-Württemberg.